rust-stuco/lectures/week8/slides.md

 * This is a great video made by `leddoo` that explains another way to think about lifetimes!
 * Instead of lifetimes as regions of code or scopes, what if we thought about lifetimes as regions of memory?
+* Let's watch it together!

 ---

+# Homework 8

+TODO

+* Will likely be a quiz consisting of questions from the Brown Rust Book
+* Ask for people to do it not just for points, but so we get an understanding of where people are at + contribute to active research